Reputation of AstraZeneca's COVID vaccine marred by missteps - WTMJ

 AstraZeneca said it would be submitting its data to the FDA within weeks.

-At a vaccination center in Lisbon, 68-year-old Rui Manuel Martins dismissed any concerns about the AstraZeneca shot, saying millions had been immunized with very few ill effects.
+It’s still possible the vaccine can bury the doubts.
+At a vaccination center in Lisbon, 68-year-old Rui Manuel Martins dismissed the concerns, saying millions had been immunized with very few ill effects.

 “There’s always some cases of people rejecting any medications,” he said before receiving his first dose.
 “It’s better to be vaccinated rather than not.”